 When you visit Sussex in winter, you’ll encounter countless magical moments just like these.
 Here are just some of the ways to make the most of your days in this captivating corner of the country.

-Later, sip a cask ale or a crisp local wine beside the fire of a centuries-old inn.
+Escape the cold by spending the afternoon sipping a cask ale or a crisp local wine beside the fire of a centuries-old inn.
 Immerse yourself in the past at the atmospheric Ye Olde Bell.
 Dating back to the 15th century, the vaulted cellars of this historic inn were once used by smugglers to stash their prized booty.

 Nearby, the 600-year old Mermaid Inn is reputedly one of the most haunted hotels in Britain.
 Secret passageways, twisting tunnels, and tales of priests seeking refuge from the reformation add intrigue and mystery to a visit here.
 Enjoy a hearty evening meal, then retire for a warm glass of brandy in the Giant’s Fireplace Bar.

 Spare time for some festive shopping supporting local independent stores.
 Pick up fresh meats, cheeses, quiches, and fruit jellies at Rye Deli.
 Visit Crock and Cosy vintage kitchen shop for retro kitchenware.
 Or take yourself back to your childhood and grab a bag of bonbons and lemon drops at Britcher & Rivers – a traditional sweet shop.